turgu1/esp32-oberon-compiler/README.md

 This is an ongoing effort to build an ESP32 Oberon Compiler, using the Oberon-07 Compiler from <http://www.projectoberon.com> by Niklaus Wirth and Jürg Gutknecht.

 The code is being ported to obnc and will generate ELF compatible object code to be used with (or without) the ESP-IDF framework.
+I'm currently targetting a 'bearmetal' version, supplying everything necessary for building applications, relying only on the assembler and linker provided with ESP-IDF.
 At least, this is the intent.
 Nothing is in a workable condition at this point in time.

+The folder `test-bearmetal` demonstrate the feasability.
+It is a working piece of assembly code thatI made that can be compiled and pushed to an ESP32.
+It will get a led blink every half a second.

 In a Nutshell, the steps to get a working compiler are the following: